 There are nearly endless options for gestures that you can play with.
 Simply make sure that the whole family knows what means what before the game starts.
 Try and guess as many phrases as you can within the timeframe.
 When the timer runs out, pass the deck of cards to the next team.
 Continue playing for as many rounds as you have time for.

-As one of the most popular games of 2020, Telestrations is the perfect addition to your family reunion.
+As one of the most popular board games of 2020, Telestrations is the perfect addition to your family reunion.
 Telestrations is a fun game that isn't competitive.
 It gets the group laughing and avoids hurting feelings since there's no winning or losing.
-Instead, Telestrations is a cooperative game that does have a hero or villain.
+Instead, Telestrations is a cooperative board game perfect for all ages at any family gathering.

 To play Telestrations, you will need the Telestrations cards and markers.
 Start by handing everyone a card and then rolling the dice.
 The dice will show which number the person will write on the front of their drawing cards.
 Once everyone has written the word, pass the deck to the next person in the circle.
 The next person will flip to the next page and draw the word.
 Once finished drawing, they will pass it to the next person.
 That person will then write what they think the previous person drew (without looking at the original word).